mark-mcdermott/drivetracks-wip-nuxt3/README.md

   - run frontend
     - `cd frontend`
     - `npm run dev`
-  - now clicking login and then logout should work
+  - now clicking login and then logout should work (first login may take ~5 seconds)
   - private page should only show when logged in